Dominica Travel Guide: Explore the Nature Island of the Caribbean [in 2023]

 Dominica is one of the only places in the world where you can spot sperm whales year-round, making this island the whale-watching capital of the Caribbean.
 With the island’s plunging volcanic walls extending deep below the waves, it’s the perfect sanctuary for mother whales and their babies.

 Whales are most frequently spotted off the island’s west coast between November and May, though experienced local guides can often spot them on whale-watching tours year-round.
-Book a tour ahead of time with an experienced company like PH Whale Watching for a great experience, and of course, the best chance of spotting whales.
+Book a tour ahead of time with an experienced company like PH Whale Watching for a great experience and the best chance of spotting whales.

 3. Visit Trafalgar Falls